HookRace/hookrace-web/www/_posts/2021-12-26-macos-setup.markdown

 Unfortunately the mouse scrolling seems to have an acceleration, which I have not been able to disable yet.

+Update: Luc sent me this command which seems to improve the acceleration situation, but it still doesn't feel as linear as on Linux:

+{% highlight bash %}
+defaults write .GlobalPreferences com.apple.scrollwheel.scaling -1
+{% endhighlight %}

 Putting the display to sleep easily by moving the mouse cursor in the corner is nice (I'd still prefer a keyboard shortcut), and can be enabled in the system preferences:
 [![hotcorner](/public/macos/hotcorner.png)](/public/macos/hotcorner.png)